apache/predictionio/docs/manual/source/datacollection/eventapi.html.md

 ---
-title: Event API
+title: Collecting Data through Event API
 ---

-# Collecting Data through Event API

-*Event Server* is designed to collect data into PredictionIO in an event-based style.
-Once the Event Server is launched, your application can send data to it through its *Event API* with HTTP requests or with `EventClient`s of PredictionIO's SDKs.
+**Event Server** is designed to collect data into PredictionIO in an event-based style.
+Once the Event Server is launched, your application can send data to it through its **Event API** with HTTP requests or with `EventClient`s of PredictionIO's SDKs.

-> All PredictionIO-compliant engines support accessing the Event Store (i.e. the data store of Event Server) through [PredictionIO's Storage API](http://docs.prediction.io/api/0.8.2/index.html#io.prediction.data.storage.package).
+INFO: All PredictionIO-compliant engines support accessing the Event Store (i.e. the data store of Event Server) through [PredictionIO's Storage API](http://docs.prediction.io/api/0.8.2/index.html#io.prediction.data.storage.package).

 ## Launching the Event Server

-> Before launching the Event Server, make sure that your event data store backend is properly configured and is running.
+INFO: Before launching the Event Server, make sure that your event data store backend is properly configured and is running.
 By default, PredictionIO uses Apache HBase, and a quick configuration can be found [here](/install/install-linux.html#hbase).
 Please allow a minute